zsiki/ulyxes/doc/Ulyxes_user_doc.rst

     1. Open a terminal
     2. Go to or make the desired “MyFolder” you want to install Ulyxes/PyAPI
     3. Clone the Ulyxes Git directory, so type: git clone https://github.com/zsiki/ulyxes.git
-    4. The TclAPI can be found at: “MyFolder/Ulyxes/PyAPI”
+    4. The PyAPI can be found at: “MyFolder/Ulyxes/PyAPI”

 *Windows*